chvogl/pesstopipeline/README.md

 First, activate the option ‘Allow connections from network clients’ in your XQuartz settings.

+This docker container has been created for use on the M1 MacBooks.
+If you are using a MacBook with an Intel processor, comment out

+    -e DISPLAY=host.docker.internal:0 \

+and add the following line:

+    -e DISPLAY=docker.for.mac.host.internal:0 \  # uncomment this if you use a Mac with an Intel processor

+This container has not been tested on Linux.

 To conveniently run the script, create an alias in the config file of your preferred shell, e.g.

     alias pyraf="/Users/<username>/path/to/pesstopipeline/pyraf_pesstopipeline"

 Then run the script by typing